Utah Tech University

 IguanaThon ™

 2025 IguanaThon™ was a huge success!
 More than double the animals were found compared to last year, including one farther north than any individual previously found!
 Many thanks to all the volunteers that helped us find these amazing lizards.
-Sign up on our mailing list to stay tuned for our research report and a schedule of other events.

 IguanaThon™ is an annual event that brings scientists, wildlife managers, and the community together to assess a rare species in southern Utah.
+(Photo by Keaton Wood)

 History of IguanaThon™